 The student makes the request in writing to the instructor, who must approve the request before a grade of "I" can be assigned.
-The request for an incomplete grade must be completed and turned into the Office of the University Registrar by the student prior to the end of the last day of classes for the term or semester.
+The request for an incomplete grade must be completed and submitted in Workday for the Office of the University Registrar to approve.
+This must be completed by the student prior to the end of the last day of classes for the term or semester.
 This form can be found on the Registrar home page.
 If a grade of "I" is granted, the work must be completed within 30 days following the end of the academic term in which the "I" was requested.
 Otherwise, a failing grade will be recorded.